ZihongHe/NER-Seq2seq-MultiHead-Attention-Model/README.md

 https://www.kaggle.com/aggarwalayush775/innoplex

-If you would like to predict your own dataset, you should name your dataset as test.csv, and ensure the your dataset's format is the same with the original test.csv (Format: Second column for Doc id, third column for Sentence id, and forth column for each single word)
+If you would like to predict your own dataset, you should name your dataset as test.csv, and ensure your dataset's format is the same with the original test.csv (Format: Second column for Doc id, third column for Sentence id, and forth column for each single word)

 There are several modules in code: